gjwdyk/Notes-K8s/README.md

-If you
-Paste the version of NGINX+ KIC to be implemented.
-[NGINX+ KIC GitHub](https://github.com/nginxinc/kubernetes-ingress/)

 Paste the text content of a NGINX+ Repository Certificate (i.e. nginx-repo.crt file).
 You can skip this parameter if you're also skipping the NGINX+ Compilation.
 Paste the text content of a NGINX+ Repository Private Key (i.e. nginx-repo.key file).
 You can skip this parameter if you're also skipping the NGINX+ Compilation.